jermspeaks/christmas-adventure/DECISIONS.md

 **Referenced by:**
 - `section-10.md` (choice: "Continue toward the Frostwood Forest")
 - `section-11.md` (choice: "Ask Cheshire about the Frostwood Forest")
-- `section-522.md` (choice: "Give up investigating and head to the forest")
 - `section-525.md` (choice: "Use what you learned and proceed to the forest")
+- `section-526.md` (choice: "Head to the Frostwood Forest with this new understanding")

 ### section-13.md